 Benchmark Your Manufacturing Company

-Manufacturers continually reevaluate compensation and benefits packages to remain competitive to top talent while also controlling rising costs.
-From compensation by title to benefits offered employees to company operations, our biennial manufacturing compensation & benefits benchmarking study–“spark continuous improvement”–looks at these trends and much more.
+Manufacturers continually reevaluate compensation and benefits packages to remain competitive with top talent while also controlling rising costs.
+From compensation by title to benefits offered to employees to company operations, our biennial manufacturing compensation & benefits benchmarking study–“Gearing Up for Success”–looks at these trends and much more.

-Our 2019 study of 97 local manufacturers found:
+Our 2023 study of 85 regional manufacturers found:

-- Healthcare costs increased by 8% on average.
+- Healthcare costs increased by 6% on average in 2022.

-- Larger companies work 10.7% overtime annually, companies with fewer than 100 employees work 8.0% overtime annually.
+- Larger companies work 8.6% overtime annually; companies with fewer than 100 employees work 6.5% overtime annually.

-This 50 plus page report looks at companies with under 100 employees as well as those with over 100 employees.
-Public, private and family-owned workplaces in both union and non-union settings are included, and participants’ sales range from less than $5 million to more than $250 million.
+This 47-page report looks at companies with under 100 employees as well as those with over 100 employees.
+Public, private, and family-owned workplaces in both union and non-union settings are included, and participants’ sales range from less than $5 million to more than $250 million.